seven1m/sooner.io/README.md

     coffee worker

-You can have multiple workers, each responsible for handling different workflows.
+You can have multiple workers, each responsible for handling different jobs.
 Designate one worker as the "main" worker, and connect all others to it via the `-c` (connect) switch:

 To start up another worker, run: